Sean Rafferty: Career

-After years working mainly in news and current affairs, Rafferty decided to cross over into arts broadcasting, and in 1997, he moved to London to present the drivetime music magazine programme on BBC Radio 3, In Tune.
-Under Rafferty, the programme features a mix of live and recorded classical and jazz music, interviews with musicians, and arts news.
+Rafferty was known for his knowledge of classical music, and after years of working mainly in news and current affairs, Rafferty decided to cross over into arts broadcasting.
+In 1997, he moved to London to present the drivetime music magazine programme on BBC Radio 3, In Tune.
+The programmes features a mix of live and recorded classical and jazz music, interviews with musicians, and arts news, and Rafferty served as its principal presenter for 27 years.

+In June 2024, at the behest of the recently appointed Controller of Radio 3, Sam Jackson, BBC announced a series of planned presenter changes at Radio 3, including the scheduled retirement of Rafferty from In Tune in April 2025.
+Rafferty departed earlier than had been announced, presenting his final show on 6 December 2024.
+Rafferty stated that he felt "shell-shocked" about Jackson's decision to remove him from In Tune, and that he had turned down the offer of an alternative Sunday presenting slot, choosing instead to leave the station entirely.

 Honours and awards

 In 2004, Rafferty was named Radio Broadcaster of the Year at the Broadcasting Press Guild Awards.

 Rafferty was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours for services to broadcasting.